What Year Is It in Thailand? The Thai Calendar Explained (2568 B.E.)

 Heads up: Thai public holidays—especially religious ones—shift yearly.
 See our updated guide to public holidays in Thailand for details.

-🏛️ The Calendar in Everyday Life
+The Thai Calendar in Everyday Life: Where You’ll See It

-Documents like birth certificates, licenses, or visa papers usually only mention the B.E. year.
+Documents like birth certificates, driver’s licenses, or visa papers usually only mention the B.E. year.
 So if you see “expiry: 2569” on a visa—it’s totally normal!

 Many Thai people also rely on astrology tied to the lunar system, picking favorable days to get married, move house, or start a new venture.